saintpete/logrole/docs/settings.md

 #### Allowed domains

 You can configure an array of domains that are allowed to access the site.
-For example, if you specify "example.com", only emails that end with @example.com will be allowed to access the site.
+For example, if you specify "example.com", only email addresses that end with
+@example.com will be allowed to access the site.

 ```yml
 google_allowed_domains: